kashvimittal02/102303794_mashup/README.md

 ## Objective

-The objective of this project is to design and implement an automated mashup generation system that downloads multiple songs of a specified singer, extracts a fixed duration from each track, and merges them into a single audio file.
-The system demonstrates the integration of web scraping, audio processing, file compression, and web-based service development using Python technologies.
+The objective of this project is to design and implement an automated mashup generation system that downloads multiple songs of a specified singer, extracts a fixed duration from each track, merges them into a single audio file, compresses it, and delivers the final output to the user via email using a web-based interface.

 ---